jrdennisoss/dosboxrm/RMDOS_API.md

 # Overview

-This uses version 2.21 of the ReelMagic driver
+This document describes behavior observed with version 2.21 of the ReelMagic driver.

 ## Major Components

 *  RMDEV.SYS          - Tells programs information about the ReelMagic driver and configuration.
+*  MPGDEV.SYS         - Used in place of RMDEV.SYS on newer models.
 *  FMPDRV.EXE         - This is the TSR driver for the ReelMagic hardware.
 *  The Physical H/W   - FMPDRV.EXE (and possibly RMDEV.SYS) talk to this via port I/O and also probably DMA